Key Indian equity market indices open in green

-Despite a muted trend in global markets, the key Indian equity market indices on Thursday opened higher ahead of Prime Minister-elect Narendra Modi's swearing in ceremony later in the evening.
+Taking a cue from global markets, the key Indian equity market indices on Thursday opened higher ahead of derivatives expiry.

-On Thursday, Asian indices were showing a mixed trend.
-Japan's Nikkei 225 was quoting in red, down by 0.62 per cent, Hang Seng was also down by 0.62 per cent.
+On Thursday, Asian indices were mostly showing a positive trend.
+Japan's Nikkei 225 was quoting in green, up by 3.39 per cent, while Hang Seng was up by 0.57 per cent, South Korea's Kospi was up by 0.14 per cent.
+China's Shanghai Composite index was trading in green, up by 0.54 per cent.